-Key growth priorities for 2022 include:
+Key growth priorities for the second half of 2022:

-- Expand retail placements and distribution for all brands, with a focus on expansion for Hope and Sesame®, MozaicsTM, and RightRice® Veggie Rice. - Increase velocity across grocery distribution for all brands, through strategic marketing, trial, and awareness, and measurable, ROI-focused marketing efforts. - Launch the Hope and Sesame® Barista Blend into independent cafes (a market that comprises more than 31,000 locations in the US alone).
-Currently plant milks account for more than 40% of the 'milk' usage in independent cafes, indicating a \$2 billion market for plant milks at cafes in the United States alone. - Expand consumer awareness of sesamemilk, driving trial, adoption and usage though cafés and demand into grocery retail stores. - Expand ecommerce business, to include relaunched streamlined brand sites by Q3 and scale direct to consumer (D2C) business, as well as expand presence and sales on third party ecommerce marketplaces, both B2C (consumer) and B2B (wholesale). - Capitalize on demonstrated Canadian retailer and consumer interest through launching Canadian-compliant duallanguage packaging on Hope and Sesame® (shelf-stable Non-GMO product, including Barista), MozaicsTM, and RightRice® products. - Start international expansion to markets outside of the United States and Canada, capitalizing on interest from international markets and distributors. - Expand operating team with key hires in Sales, Marketing, Finance, and Operations to drive and support growth and scaling. - Launch key new product lines, including Hope and Sesame® creamers (Q3) and MozaicsTM non-dairy 'dairy' flavors like Vegan White Cheddar (Q3). - Gain additional retailer and foodservice interest in the brands by exhibiting at key trade shows in the United States and Canada.
+- Expand retail placements and distribution for all brands, with a focus on expansion for Hope and Sesame® Sesamemilk, MozaicsTM Real Veggie Chips, and RightRice® Veggie Rice. - Increase velocity across grocery distribution for all brands, through strategic marketing, trial, and awareness, and measurable, ROI-focused marketing efforts. - Expand the Hope and Sesame® Barista Blend into regional distributors and independent cafés. - Expand consumer awareness of sesamemilk, driving trial, adoption, and usage though cafés with the aim of heightening demand in grocery retail stores. - Expand ecommerce business by relaunching streamlined brand sites, including a combined ecommerce site across brands enabling cross-selling.
+Scale direct to consumer (D2C) business, Amazon.com presence and revenue, and expand presence and sales on third party ecommerce marketplaces, both B2C (consumer) and B2B (wholesale). - Capitalize on demonstrated Canadian retailer and consumer interest through launching Canadian-compliant duallanguage packaging on Hope and Sesame® (shelf-stable Non-GMO product, including Barista Blend), MozaicsTM, and RightRice® products, all of which are slated to launch in Canada in Q3 2022. - Explore international expansion opportunities to markets outside of the United States and Canada, capitalizing on interest from international markets and distributors. - Expand operating team with key hires across Sales, Marketing, Finance, and Operations to drive and support growth and scaling. - Implement internal infrastructure solutions (including NetSuite ERP system) to prepare for rapid scaling. - Expand foodservice distribution, placements, and opportunities across products, diversifying revenue streams from grocery retail to add scale and margin.

+- Gain additional retailer and foodservice interest in the brands by exhibiting at key trade shows in the United States and Canada. - Refine sales broker mix to effectively target key growth areas, channels, and market support needs